 Find out more about Rose O’Neal Greenhow and three other female informants who played a significant role in America’s bloodiest conflict.

-On the battle’s 150th anniversary, here are seven facts you may not know about Lee’s daring victory.
+Check out seven facts you may not know about Lee’s daring victory.

 Musket, bayonets and cannons weren’t the only deadly weapons to haunt the battlefields of the 1860s.

 Meet six combatants who wouldn’t lay down their arms, long after their wars had come to an end.

 Get the facts on seven famous historical events that fell on Christmas Eve or Christmas Day.